StrikingLoo/strikingloo.github.io/wiki/pride-and-prejudice.md

 ---
 layout: post
-title: "Quotes and passages from Pride and Prejudice"
+title: "Quotes and Passages from Pride and Prejudice"
 date: 2024-01-22
 tags: books, excerpts, quotes
 description: "My favorite quotes and passages from Pride and Prejudice"